COSC-499-W2023/year-long-project-team-9/docs/design-submission/design-document.md

     - Request Page - Baz Sivakua
     - Playwright - Baz Sivakua
     - Sign In Page - Soren Stenback
-        - For personal reasons, the professor granted Soren Stenback the option not to commit to further work.
+        - For medical reasons, the professor granted Soren Stenback the option not to commit to further work.
 For these reasons, feature 8 is not present.

 6. Testing (?)